blackberry/Cascades-Samples/rundgang/readme.txt

 Rundgång means feedback in addresses, well to be completely honest its the kind of feedback that appears when the soundguy is not doing his job.
-But feedback is the main topic of this app, it shows how to set up an email with a list of adresses and attach different kinds of files to it.
+But feedback is the main topic of this app, it shows how to set up an email with a list of addresses and attach different kinds of files to it.
 In addition it also illustrates application structure for a QML based app.

 You will learn how to:
- - Launch the email card with pre-popopulted data.
+ - Launch the email card with pre-populated data.
  - Collect data from, an AudioRecoder and Camera (photo and QR code).
  - Create an application menu that can be accessed anywhere.
  - Use data sources to populate  GroupDataModels.